Please read this before making an appointment with us:

 Understanding wound care before you have your procedure:

 This is important so that you understand and follow the advised wound care instructions to allow for optimal wound healing, and to prevent complications, and this may also determine when you decide to book your appointment.
-For example if you have stitches you may be advised not to do exercise, heavy lifting, or swimming for a period of time.
+For example if you have stitches you may be advised not to do exercise, heavy lifting, or swimming for up to 4 weeks.
 You are advised to read the wound care advice sheet before you book in/attend for your procedure.

 Summary of the procedures/costs (confirmed once you attend the clinic and are examined in person):